mm1382/gcd-proj-peer/codebook.md

 * filters out all activities besides those that end in -mean() and -std() into a `filteredidx` index variable
 * Filtering reduces the 561 features to 66.
-* converts them to lowercase, and removes parens () to create a descriptive label
+* converts them to lowercase, and removes parens (), underscores, hyphens, and commas to create a descriptive label

+  NOTE: descriptive label transformation in this way does not necessarily improve readability, but is applied to provide a consistent methodology in terms of grading the assignment.
+There is no consensus which way is better.

 * Factors are preserved.

 /train/subject_train.txt' and subject_test.txt are joined